powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 The quick CGM export will always write updated SSH files for IGMs and a single SV for the CGM.
 The parameter for selecting which profiles to export is ignored in this kind of export.

 If the dependencies have to be updated automatically (see parameter **iidm.export.cgmes.update-dependencies** below), the exported instance files will contain metadata models where:
-* Updated SSH for IGMs supersede the original ones, and depend on the original EQ from IGMs.
+* Updated SSH for IGMs supersedes the original ones and depends on the original EQ from IGMs.
+* Updated TP for IGMs supersedes the original ones and depends on the original EQ from IGMs and TP_BD.
 * Updated SV for the CGM depends on the updated SSH from IGMs and on the original TP and TP_BD from IGMs.

 The filenames of the exported instance files will follow the pattern:
 * For the CGM SV: `<basename>_SV.xml`.
 * For the IGM SSHs: `<basename>_<IGM name>_SSH.xml`.
+The IGM name is built from the country code of the first substation or the IIDM name if no country is present.
+* For the IGM TPs: `<basename>_<IGM name>_TP.xml`.
 The IGM name is built from the country code of the first substation or the IIDM name if no country is present.

 The basename is determined from the parameters, or the basename of the export data source or the main network name.